alco/gostart/Home.md

 Short answer — you don't.
 Go tool does expect you to work in a single workspace.
 Even if you add two paths to your GOPATH, go get will always download new packages into the first location listed in GOPATH.

-Using two workspaces can sometimes be marginally useful when GOPATH is updated automatically and temporarilly by some kind of project management/build tool.
+Using two workspaces can sometimes be marginally useful when GOPATH is updated automatically and temporarily by some kind of project management/build tool.
 See [question 13](#faq13) for one use case of using multiple workspaces.

 <a name="faq7"/>
 ### 7. Can I create a package outside of $GOPATH? ###